Malcolm (film)

-Malcolm is a 1986 Australian comedy film, written by the husband-and-wife team of David Parker and Nadia Tass, and directed by Nadia Tass (in her debut feature film as director).
+Malcolm is a 1986 Australian crime comedy film, written by the husband-and-wife team of David Parker and Nadia Tass, and directed by Nadia Tass (in her debut feature film as director).
 The film stars Colin Friels as Malcolm, a tram enthusiast who becomes involved with a pair of would-be bank robbers.
 His co-stars are Lindy Davies and John Hargreaves.
 The film won the 1986 Australian Film Institute Award for Best Film, and seven other AFI awards including Best Original Screenplay and Best Director.

 Plot

 At the start of the film, Malcolm is working for the Metropolitan Transit Authority (then operator of Melbourne's trams).
 Malcolm, who has autism (see "Development & Production" section below), is obsessed with trams, but he is also a mechanical genius whose modest inner-city cottage is fitted with a variety of remarkable gadgets.
 When his boss (Bud Tingwell) discovers that Malcolm has built himself a cut-down tram during work time and using work materials, and has taken it out on the tracks, Malcolm is sacked.
 With his mother dead and no other income, the local shop-owner advises him to take in a boarder, Frank (John Hargreaves).
 Frank's brassy girlfriend Judith (Lindy Davies) soon moves in with him, and Frank reveals that he is a petty criminal who has recently been released from prison.
 Despite their differences, the trio develop an awkward friendship.

 When Malcolm learns of Frank and Jude's plans to stage a robbery, he decides to use his technical ingenuity to help them.
 In his first demonstration, he shows Frank the "getaway car" he has built, which splits into two independently powered halves, and they use this to successfully elude police after Frank steals some cash from a bank customer.
 For his next demonstration, Malcolm stages a near-successful hold-up of a payroll delivery, using a radio-controlled model car and trailer, fitted with a video camera, a speaker, and a gun loaded with blanks with which to threaten the guards.
 Frank walks in on Malcolm's bedroom "control centre" while the robbery is in progress; joining in, he helps Malcolm to steal the cash, although it is eventually lost when the planned getaway route (through a street drain) proves too small and the bag of cash is knocked off the trailer.